-4.2.4.
 Method of administration

-It is recommended to take Dafrazol capsules in the morning, swallowed whole with half a glass of water.
+It is recommended to take Omeflux capsules in the morning, swallowed whole with half a glass of water.
 The capsules must not be chewed or crushed.

-For patients with swallowing difficulties and for children, the capsule can be opened and the content can be taken with half a glass of water or after mixing the contents in a slightly acidic fluid e.g. fruit juice or applesauce, or in non-carbonated water.
+For patients with swallowing difficulties and for children who can drink or swallow semi-solid food

+Patients can open the capsule and swallow the contents with half a glass of water or after mixing the contents in a slightly acidic fluid e.g. fruit juice or applesauce, or in non-carbonated water.
 Patients should be advised that the dispersion should be taken immediately (or within 30 minutes) and always be stirred just before drinking and rinsed down with half a glass of water.